Five Things You Should Know Before Choosing a Basset Hound

 Walking your hound will help ensure that it does not get overweight, preventing back and joint problems as it ages.
 Don't let their little size fool you.
 They can enjoy a very long walk if you are up for it.
 Just be careful because they will flop down when they are tired and won't want to go further.

 Bassets can become depressed if they do not get outside and walk.
 While walking, ensure that you give them a chance to sniff around and enjoy their walk.

 Remember that the hound breed originated as hunting dogs.
 For their own mental stability, they need to get out and "hunt," or at least sniff around during a walk.
-Just make sure to keep them on a lease unless you have a fenced-in space such as a dog park.
+Just make sure to keep them on a leash unless you have a fenced-in space, such as a dog park.

 Due to this dog's unique shape and size, swimming can be a real challenge for the breed.

 Many people will toss their dogs in the water and watch them swim.
 With a basset hound, you will not want to take this approach.

 - They have very short legs, which means they have less propulsion in the water and therefore have more difficulty keeping afloat.

 - They also have a very heavy front half to their bodies, which means they can sink easily and have a more difficult time keeping their heads above water.

 - If you have a swimming pool, you will want to take extra precautions.
 When hounds get into the water, because of their short legs, they will have difficulties getting out even if there are stairs.
 Make sure that your dog doesn't have access to the pool without direct supervision.

 That said, basset hounds can swim.
 Many enjoy the cool water, especially in the summertime.